Jump to the quick list↴

 We found that the Sony A95K offers stunning image quality, and is able to really show off the PS5's graphics possibilities.
 It offers 120 FPS and 4K resolution, and while the price is still very high, the Sony A95K shows that the company has pulled out all the stops to design a TV that really lets the PS5 shine.

-This super stylish Q-Led TV from Samsung is fresh on the market, released in February, and the second-ever model from the company to feature both OLED and quantum dot technology.
+This super stylish Q-Led TV from Samsung was released last February, and is the second-ever model from the company to feature both OLED and quantum dot technology.
 Take a look at our FAQ section at the bottom of the article if you aren't familiar with these terms, but essentially they combine to create the next generation of Smart TV, excellent for gaming with a Playstation 5 console.

 In short, this TV is very expensive, but you'll benefit from unlocking new levels of colour volume, exceptional image quality, brightness, and contrast, plus cinematic sound.
 It has a host of streamed gaming platforms with a Gaming Hub built in to access all of your HDMI inputs and consoles in one place.

 This new model replaces the Samsung S95B, which was originally the first Quantum Dot OLED TV from Samsung, a company which has been previously anti-OLED for years in a rivalry against Panasonic.
-This newer model supposedly boasts 40% more brightness than the S95B - according to TechRadar, and Sony also created a QD-OLED TV at the time of its launch, with the Sony A95K (above), making it pretty much a direct competitor to the Samsung S95B.
+This newer model supposedly boasts 40% more brightness than the S95B according to TechRadar.

 Looking for the best gaming TV for PS5 that features a truly unique element?
 Then look no further than the Philips OLED807 TV.
 Before we say any more, you should probably know that this TV is only available in the UK and Europe, sorry US folks!